Bruce Pairaudeau: New Zealand career

 Having enjoyed his tour of New Zealand in 1956, and foreseeing unrest in British Guiana as it headed towards independence, Pairaudeau emigrated to New Zealand in 1958, settling in Hamilton, where he scored a century in his first club match.
 Shortly afterwards he began playing Plunket Shield cricket for Northern Districts.
 In his first Plunket Shield season he scored 50 or more runs in six consecutive innings.
 Consistent rather than spectacular – he scored only one century in eight seasons in New Zealand – he was a regular in the side for seven seasons.
 He captained Northern Districts from 1961–62 to 1964–65, and in 1962–63 he led them to their first-ever title in the Plunket Shield.

 In 1958–59 Pairaudeau was the second-highest run-scorer in the Plunket Shield, with 412 runs in five matches, and in 1961–62 he was the leading run-scorer, with 380 runs in five matches.
 He became eligible to represent New Zealand in 1962, but his batting form fell away, and younger men were preferred for the Test team.
 He played his last first-class match during the 1966–67 season.
+He played Hawke Cup cricket for Waikato from 1961 to 1968.